bpzoran/gadapt/README.md

 **chromosome_mutation**=*"cross_diversity"* - The type of gene selection in chromosomes for mutation
 Supported values:
 - *"cross_diversity"* - Considers the diversity of genes of the same type in the population.
-Lower diversity can mean that this genetic variable approaches some local minimums, and therefore such genes increase the chance for mutation.
+Lower diversity can mean that this decision variable approaches some local minimums, and therefore such genes increase the chance for mutation.
 Based on the calculated cross-diversity, chromosomes may be selected by one of the selection methods, which is determined by the value of the *cross_diversity_mutation_gene_selection* parameter.
 - *"random"* - Genes are randomly selected for the mutation

 **gene_mutation**=*"normal_distribution"* - The type of assigning mutated values to genes